Frequently

 What is AlphaTrainer?

-The AlphaTrainer instructional device is a useful tool that explains angle
+The AlphaTrainer instructional devices are useful tools that explain angle

 of attack and how to properly approach stalls and spins.
 More importantly,